Lady Apache: AAA (2000–2005, 2016)

-Lady Apache left CMLL to join their biggest Mexican-based rival AAA, making her in-ring debut for AAA on August 18, 2000.
+Lady Apache left CMLL to join rival promotion AAA, making her in-ring debut for AAA on August 18, 2000.
 On February 17, 2001, Lady Apache defeated Alda Moreno, Miss Janeth and Tiffany in the 2001 Reina de Reinas ("Queen of Queens") tournament.
 She would later defend her Reina de Reinas title in Japan, defeating her former step-daughter Faby Apache.
 Her reign as Reina de Reinas ended on February 23, 2003, as Esther Moreno defeated Apache, Martha Villalobos, and Miss Janeth to win the championship.
 Three months later, on May 5, Lady Apache defeated Tiffany to win the Mexican National Women's Championship for the first time.
 The reign lasted a total of 301 days, until March 2, 2003, where Tiffany regained the championship.

-While Lady Apache had married professional wrestler Electroshock at some point around joining AAA, it was not commonly known and not written into the storylines until early 2003.
+While Lady Apache had married professional wrestler Electroshock at some point around joining AAA, this was not commonly known or written into storylines until early 2003.
 The couple began working as a mixed-gender tag team, participating in a tournament for the newly created AAA World Mixed Tag Team Championship.
 The two defeated her ex-husband Gran Apache and Faby Apache, El Brazo and Martha Villalobos, and Chessman and Tiffany at Triplemanía XI to become the inaugural champions.
 Their reign ended after 93 days, as Chessman and Tiffany defeated them on September 16, 2004.
 Lady Apache started 2004 by winning both the Reina de Reinas and the Mexican National Women's Champion for the second time, defeating Tiffany for both titles.
 The storyline feud between Lady Apache/Electroshock and Tiffany/Chessman led to a mixed-man Lucha de Apuestas at the 2004 Rey de Reyes ("King of King") show.
 Lady Apache and Electroshock lost a Pareja Suicidas ("Team Suicide") match and thus were forced to wrestle each other in an intergender match.
 While Electroshock pinned his wife, he begged the officials to shave his hair off instead of having Lady Apache have her hair cut.
 In the end, it was allowed, with Electroshock leaving the show bald.
 Electroshock's willingness to sacrifice his hard led directly to a storyline feud with Electroshock's brother Charly Manson.
 The two wrestled each other at Triplemanía XII where both brothers risked their careers on the outcome of the match.
 Manson pinned Electroshock, but after pleading from Lady Apache, Manson agreed to forgo the retirement stipulation as Lady Apache and Electroshock both had their hair shaved off instead.
 On February 20, 2005, Lady Apache's second reign as Reina de Reinas came to an end at the hands of long-time rival Tiffany.
 Lady Apache wrestled her last match for AAA at that point in time on May 15, 2005.